mycpuorg/mycpuorg.github.io/_posts/2015-06-15-options-intro.md

 ---
 layout: post
 title: "Introduction to our investing philosophy"
-excerpt: "A ton of text to test readability."
-tags: [sample post, readability, test]
+excerpt: "Welcome to developing the right mindset to invest successfully"
+tags: [Investing, mindset, philosophy, Options]
 comments: true
 ---

-## Introduction

-In this entry we will visit the important criteria to become an active investor.
-Of course, as the name suggests, our favorite instrument are options but in this blog we will understand the mindset required to begin investing.
-In this entry, I'll attempt to share my learnings through various resources that I have personally invested in.
-These resources range from expensive trainings that have costed me several thousands of dollars, upto a thousand dollars in books and online video tutorials, and what I'd consider the most valuable lesson of all, the tens of thousands that I have lost in risky trades and short-sighted decisions.
-I'll walk you step by step through the trades that I have made in the past and my learnings through these trades (good and bad) and how they have contributed to 'thumb rules' that are now a part of my repertoire and have helped regain steadily the capital that I had lost and more.
+In this entry we will visit the important criteria to become an active investor, the mindset, a philosophy to investing.
+This mindset transcends details of what instrument you are trading, what your goals in life are etc. As the title suggests, our favorite instrument are options but in this blog we will understand the mindset required to begin investing.
+I'll attempt to share my learnings through various resources that I have personally invested in.
+At the very least you can walk away with a summary of teachings from investment gurus like John C Bogle.
+These resources range from expensive trainings that have costed me several thousands of dollars, upto a thousand dollars in books and online video tutorials, and what I'd consider the most valuable lesson of all, the tens of thousands that a retail trader loses in risky trades and short-sighted decisions.
+I'll walk you step by step through the trades that I have made in the past and my learnings through these trades (good and bad) and how they have contributed to 'thumb rules' that are now a part of my repertoire and have helped stay successful through ups and downs.
+As a retail trader the most important measure we can take is to design a set of basic rules and stay within the boundaries of these rules.
+Yes, options trading is risky and it is not recommended for those who cannot make an effort to understand the rules not just different strategies.
+With simple yet careful calculations we can make sure that we don't get into that we haven't planned the worst case for.

-This is not a blog that will try to push you to buy my favorite "stock picks" or "trade recommendations", many of which I have purchased in the past.
-Such strategies rely on the probability that a customer would pay "a small fee" a.k.a.
+If you are paying  favorite "stock picks" or "trade recommendations", many of which I have purchased in the past, I'd suggest that you get out of them.
+Such strategies often rely on the probability that a customer would pay "a small fee" a.k.a.
 100% real money in the hope of entering an elite club that's somehow informed about what the markets are going to do the next morning.
 Some of them make a few good recommendations occasionally but that is all there is to such schemes, occasional hits and frequent misses.
-But there is no secret sauce apart from the fact that the game is tipped for the house to win.
-As a retail trader the most important measure we can take is to design a set of basic rules and stay within the boundaries of these rules.
-Yes, options trading is risky and it is not recommended for those who cannot make an effort to understand the rules not just different strategies.
-With simple yet careful calculations we can make sure that we don't get into a position that cannot easily get out of.
+There is no secret sauce apart from the fact that the game is tipped for the house to win.
 I am not an industry insider, I do not claim to guarantee turning a small account into multi-million dollars.
-I want to put honest content out there which is easy for the common man to understand and wrap their heads around.
-Many people, even the smart ones shy away from the world of options trading.
+I want to put honest content out there which is easy for the common man to understand.
+However, with [CBOE][ Many people, even the smart ones shy away from the world of options trading.
 Human tendency is to deny, reject or stay away from something that is not easily understood.
 In this topic, there are several topics that seem